SAP-samples/ui5-mdc-json-tutorial/u2/ex6/readme.md

 The map requires a provider that shall be used for fetching map data such as vectors/raster tiles.<br/>
 This usually requires license/subscription.
 For this tutorial we will use OpenStreetMap.<br/>
-The following code snippet shows how this can be achived by loading `osm.json` located in the model folder of this tutorial:
+The following code snippet shows how this can be achieved by loading `osm.json` located in the model folder of this tutorial:

 ###### delegate/JSONGeomapDelegate.ts: the provider
 ```typescript